facelessuser/RegReplace/readme.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Version 0.8
+- New "mark" and "unmark" actions
+- Return error dialog showing regex issue
+- Add support for scope search with regex find and replace in scope region
+- Smarter folding of regex regions for "fold" action
+- Small tweak to non-greedy algorithm
+- Change default of optional replace parameter to "\\\\0"; do not delete by default, leave unchanged by default.
+- Allow spaces in the "Regex Input Sequencer"

 # Version 0.7
 - Replace command examples now commented out by default